Black olive bonsai are not created from “black olives.” They are also not related to the Mediterranean olive.

 Remember, if a branch doesn't work in the design, it has to go!

 The sad part?
 The beautiful cuttings very rarely root.
-Bucida are primarily grown from seed and tip cuttings.
+Bucida are primarily grown from seed and tiny tip cuttings.
 Air layers take a very long time.

 Mary Miller later sold the bonsai to Erik Wigert.

 Erik has continued working on this tree.
 This is what it looks like less than three years later.